Profile: Hillary Clinton

 As top US diplomat, she was known for a punishing travel schedule and a person-to-person approach to diplomacy.

-A leading international figure and Democratic politician, Mrs Clinton has now vaulted to the front of the pack in the race for the party's 2016 presidential nomination.
+A leading international figure and Democratic politician, Mrs Clinton is now running for the party's 2016 presidential nomination.
 She previously lost the 2008 Democratic primary to Mr Obama.

 Hillary Rodham Clinton